No Nadal, no problem as 'super special' Alcaraz enjoys flying Davis Cup start

 Croatia, Great Britain and Serbia are already through, with Davis Cup chiefs to decide next week who will replace defending champions Russia after they were axed over the invasion of Ukraine.

-Earlier, Alex de Minaur got 28-time champions Australia off to a blistering start, but Thanasi Kokkinakis couldn't maintain the momentum as they split their opening singles rubbers with Hungary.
+Alex de Minaur got 28-time champions Australia off to a blistering start in Syndey, but Thanasi Kokkinakis couldn't maintain the momentum as they split their opening singles rubbers with Hungary.

-World number 30 De Minaur was pushed hard in the opening set, with the roof closed at Sydney's Ken Rosewall Arena by young Hungarian number two Zsombor Piros, ranked 240.
+World number 30 De Minaur was pushed hard by young Hungarian number two Zsombor Piros, ranked 240, before prevailing 7-5, 6-2.

-But the Australian was relentless and piled pressure on Piros' serve in the 12th game to force three unforced errors, then a double fault, to break and take the set 7-5.

-He broke again to move 3-1 clear in the second set and raced home 6-2.

 Almost seven years since he last played Davis Cup, Kokkinakis was recalled after claiming a first ATP singles title in Adelaide in January then winning the Australian Open doubles crown with Nick Kyrgios.